Tyronn Lue Reportedly Slated To Interview With Philadelphia 76ers

-The Philadelphia 76ers‘ head coaching search is heating up, as former Houston Rockets headman Mike D’Antoni and Los Angeles Clippers assistant Tyronn Lue have emerged as prime candidates for the post.
-According to the Philadelphia Inquirer‘s Kieth Pompey, citing league sources, Lue is scheduled to interview for the job on Tuesday.
+The Philadelphia 76ers‘ head coaching search is heating up, as former Houston Rockets coach Mike D’Antoni and Los Angeles Clippers assistant Tyronn Lue have emerged as prime candidates for the post.
+According to the Philadelphia Inquirer‘s Keith Pompey, citing league sources, Lue is scheduled to interview for the job on Tuesday.

 As relayed by The Inquisitr in August, there was reportedly a mutual interest between Doc Rivers’ top assistant on the Clippers bench and the 76ers shortly after the team elected to move on from former coach Brett Brown.
 Sports Illustrated‘s Sam Amick even suggested that the team could have the inside track on signing Lue, who has been considered a top candidate for multiple coaching jobs recently.